SivanC/99-scala-problems/README.md

 Problem 13(\*\*): This one was more challenging than I expected, and I spent a lot of time mapping out the different recursion conditions.
 To my surprise, I was able to write it with only 1 variable tracking both the length and character of the run, and also make the function tail recursive.
+Really hate (this came up again in Problem 20) that you have to make a default value for the first call of the recursive function.
+Would use options but it's so clunky for so little benefit.

 Problems 14/15(\*, \*\*): Not sure why 15 is two stars, both easily handled with the usual tail recursion strategy so far.